litexlang/litex-official-documents/Tutorial/Function.md

 # Function: The Glue of Symbols

+_Function: a mathematical correspondence that assigns exactly one element of one set to each element of the same or another set_

+_— Merriam-Webster Dictionary_

 Functions are among the most fundamental concepts in mathematics.
 Litex, as a **non-Turing-complete domain language** designed purely for reasoning, treats functions in a way that is quite different from programming languages like Python or C.